 In 2000, we entered into contract manufacturing agreements with Dow to establish commercial manufacturing capability for StaphVAX.
 The manufacturing process for StaphVAX was being transferred to Dow from our pilot manufacturing plant in Rockville, Maryland.
-The contract manufacturing agreements required us to make certain payments to Dow to secure future access to commercial vaccine manufacturing capacity and to enable Dow to ready its facility for its intended use, the commercial manufacturer of StaphVAX vaccine.
+The contract manufacturing agreements required us to make certain payments to Dow to secure future access to commercial vaccine manufacturing capacity and to enable Dow to ready its facility for its intended use, the commercial manufacture of StaphVAX vaccine.
 These payments were recorded as a Manufacturing Right and included in Intangible Assets.
 Amortization of the Manufacturing Right was expected to commence when commercial manufacture of StaphVAX commenced at Dow.
-On October 9, 2003, in conjunction with establishing our new manufacturing relationship with Cambrex Bio Science Baltimore ("Cambrex"), we ended the contract manufacturing right.
+On October 9, 2003, in conjunction with establishing a new manufacturing relationship with Cambrex Bio Science Baltimore ("Cambrex"), we ended the contract manufacturing agreement with Dow.
+Based on our stated accounting policy, in the period we determined that the commercial manufacture of StaphVAX would not take place at Dow's facility, we must write off the manufacturing right for the Dow location.
 As a result of ending our agreement with Dow on October 9, 2003, we will write off costs we have capitalized in prior periods relating to the right to manufacture StaphVAX in Dow's facility.
-We expect to record a charge of approximately \$13.0 million in the fourth quarter of 2003 to write-off the manufacturing right intangible asset.
-Under our agreement with Cambrex, we are committed to make future payments of at least \$7.6 million to establish a manufacturing right to manufacture commercial StaphVAX vaccine material.
-As these payments are made, we intend to establish a manufacturing right on our balance sheet.
-If we determine that the manufacture of StaphVAX will not occur at Cambrex's facility, we will write off this manufacturing right in the period of that determination.
+We expect to record a charge of approximately \$13 million in the fourth quarter of 2003 to write-off the manufacturing right intangible asset.
+Under our agreement with Cambrex, we are committed to make future payments of at least \$7.6 million to acquire the right to commercial manufacturing capacity for StaphVAX vaccine.
+As these payments are made, we intend to record a manufacturing right on our balance sheet which we will amortize over the future period of commercial manufacturing right in the period of that determination.